AI Lead Qualification - A Use Case for (Not Only) Marketing Agencies

 - setup takes minutes, not weeks.

-The Agent can work:
+The Agent can work with leads from:

-- from a website widget,
+- a website widget,

-- from a campaign-specific phone number,
+- a campaign-specific phone number,

 Summary: AI where it actually makes sense